-Shincha means ‘new tea’ and refers to the tea made from the very first harvest of the year.
-The best green teas are made with leaves plucked at that time, and green tea lovers wait impatiently for it because those are the best and youngest leaves of the year.
-This label is used for about four-six weeks.
+Shincha means ‘new tea’, and refers to tea made from the first harvest of the year.
+The best green teas are made with leaves plucked in early April.

-While it is traditionally associated with sencha, all green teas of the highest quality made from the first harvest of the year (gyokuro, kabusecha, shiraore, tamaryokucha, kamairicha) can be called shincha.
+While shincha is traditionally associated with sencha, all green teas of the highest quality- those that IKKYU labels as ‘premium’- made from the first harvest of the year (such as gyokuro, kabusecha, tamaryokucha, kamairicha) are called shincha.